wkorando/presentations/to-java-n-and-beyond/runtime-features.md

 Region Pinning added in JDK 22 <br/>
 JEP 423 <br/>
-Important for native memory work.
+Important when accessing native memory.
 <br/>
 <br/>
 Late Barrier Expansion for the G1 added in JDK 24 <br/>